 The new package for Investment Funds has One Hundred Nine new base entities defining Fund types, strategy, administration, units, and management.

-In finance, market data is price and trade-related data for a financial instrument reported by a trading venue such as a stock exchange.
+In finance, market data is the price and trade-related data for a financial instrument reported by a trading venue such as a stock exchange.
 Market data allows traders and investors to know the latest price and see historical trends for instruments such as equities, fixed-income products, derivatives, and currencies.
 (Wikipedia)

-Two hundred forty-nine base entities define the temporal concepts of Market Data, Security Status and Analysis Curves.
+Two hundred forty-nine base entities define the temporal concepts of Market Data, Security Status, and Analysis Curves.

 I advocate more generic BP content in supporting ontology derived BPMN models!

 The largest new package with more than three hundred entities is the most anticipated enhancement for FIB-DM users.
 Sub packages Loan Core & Mortgage and Extended provide the framework.
 Loan temporal covers origination, status, and payments.
 Loan Types defines subtype entities for retail and commercial loans.

 The main package for sub packages supporting Collateral, Guarantees, Basic Terms, Parties, and Regulatory aspects.

 Entities in this package describe the concept of loan collateral and loan property collateral in the context of collateralized securitized loans.

 This package defines various kinds of guaranty for different kinds of loans, along with the concept of a loan guarantor.
 These include mortgage loan related guaranty terms.